Board approves funding for District's one to one tech initiative

-One of the potentially most impactful of the recommendations was to pursue a three-year implementation of a one to one initiative, providing Chromebooks to all sixth and ninth graders in the fall of 2017, with the goal of being one to one in grades 6-12 by 2019.
+As the District enters year two of its five year technology plan, one of the most impactful aspects of the plan is the implementation of a one to one initiative at the secondary level.
+This means providing Chromebooks to all sixth and ninth graders this coming school year, with the goal of being one to one in grades 6-12 by 2019.

 “Some type of one to one initiative was an integral part of the technology plan,” said Director of Curriculum and Instruction Andy Hatton.
 “This year we implemented Schoology, our Learning Management System, and next year we hope to be rolling out a one to one initiative for students in the sixth and ninth grade.”